 - 1/2 teaspoon fresh ground black pepper

-- 3 ounces gluten free or whole wheat bread
+- 3 ounces gluten free breadcrumbs

 - 2 tablespoons organic cornstarch or arrowroot powder

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 2 1/2 cups milk

 - 3/4 teaspoon dry mustard

 - 12 ounces sharp cheddar cheese grated

 - 6 ounces Colby cheese grated